tstumpSC/hyphen/README.md

 - Works on **all Flutter platforms**: Android, iOS, macOS, Windows, Linux, Web
 - Uses battle-tested [hyphen](https://github.com/hunspell/hyphen) dictionaries
-- Two hyphenation APIs available:
+- Combines hunspell/hyphen's two hyphenation APIs `hnj_hyphen_hyphenate2`and `hnj_hyphen_hyphenate3`
-  - `hnjHyphenate2` – classic hyphenation
-  - `hnjHyphenate3` – extended API with additional options
+  into a single `hyphenate` function
-- Unified API – always use the same `Hyphen` class, no matter the platform
+- Unified API for all platforms – always use the same `Hyphen` class, no matter the platform

 ---